briangeis/systemd-shutdown-cleanup/README.md

 # **systemd-shutdown-cleanup**

-Tutorial on how to create a system service to perform shutdown cleanup tasks on systemd-based Linux distros.
+Tutorial on how to create a shutdown cleanup system service on systemd-based Linux distros.

 ## Overview